JohnTocher/advent-of-code-2023/Puzzle_03/puzzle_03_notes.md

 ## Part 1
 [my solution](puzzle_03-part_1_jmt.py)

 Parsing the input takes some thought, but isn't overly complex.
-I'm wondering if there might be some vertial serial numbers in there in part 2.
+I'm wondering if there might be some vertical serial numbers in there in part 2.

 I decided to do two passes, one to get the symbol locations, and another to get the digits for part numbers.
-It would certainly be possible to do both in a single pass, but I thought it would be more difficult to both read and debug.
+While it would certainly be possible to do both in a single pass, I thought it would be more difficult to both read and debug.

 I also decided to keep it simple and not do any floating point math to calculate the actual distances between points.
 For a simple grid like this, as long as both dX and dY are less than two, we are near enough!
 No pythagorean calculations required.

 ## Part 2
 [my solution](puzzle_03-part_2_jmt.py)

-TBA
+This one wasn't as difficult as I first thought it might be.
+Although, it turns out, my previous filter argorithm looped over the serial number locations first, and then looped over the symbol locations inside that.
+An arbitrary choice, but the inferior one for part two, where we had to filter on the symbols first, and care mostly about them, being proper gears.

+The loop nesting isn't too deep, and I hope not too messy or convoluted, but I'd lie to hear back from others trying to look at it and understand my approach.

 ## Gotchas